sonofthort/lambda/README.md

 ~~~
 However, one may beg the question, if there are cases where argument names don't really matter, then why do I have to keep defining the argument names anyways?
 Can't somebody just give me standard names so I don't have to think about it or repeat them?

-Some languages have addressed this in one form or another through placeholders, although not always exclusively for this purpose.
+Some languages have addressed this in one form or another through placeholders, although not always explicitly for this purpose.
 They are commonly used in binding expressions:
 ~~~C++
 using namespace std::placeholders;